Fb921/datas-table/README.md

 ### head

-Array of table head label.
+Array of the table's head labels.
 Every element should be an object with a key (for react key id) and value (data to display in the head cell) property.

 ### datas

-Datas to display in the table
+Array of datas to display in the table.
+Each element of this array should be an object which should contain as much property as object there is in the head parameter.
+Each of these properties's name should coincide with the key of the label it refers to in the head parameter.

 ### tableId

-Table id (html attribute)
+Table id (html attribute).
+Will also be used to improve the accebility score.